rhdunn/xquery-intellij-plugin/README.md

 ## XQuery and XSLT

-This is a plugin for IntelliJ IDE 2019.3 &ndash; 2021.2 that adds support for the XML Query (XQuery) and XML Path (XPath) languages.
+This is a plugin for the IntelliJ IDE that adds support for the XML Query (XQuery) and XML Path (XPath) languages.
 This covers support for:
 1. XPath 2.0, 3.0, and 3.1;
 1. XQuery 1.0, 3.0, and 3.1;
 1. XQuery and XPath Full Text extension;